 However, the difference noted between 10mg and 20mg was minimal considering the increase in the active ingredient.

-This is one of the reasons why the 10mg dose is the starting dose and the 20mg dose is only prescribed in certain circumstances.
+This is one of the reasons why the 10mg dose is the manufacturer's recommended starting dose and the 20mg dose is only prescribed in certain circumstances.